PaperMC/PaperDocs/features.md

 - Fishing time ranges
     - The amount of time it takes for a fish to be caught can be altered
 - Nerfed Mob Jump
-    - Spawner mobs nerfed via the spigot.yml config setting, are allowed to jump in PaperSpigot, to reduce breakage of vanilla gameplay mechanics, like spawner traps
+    - Spawner mobs nerfed via the spigot.yml config setting, are allowed to jump in Paper, to reduce breakage of vanilla gameplay mechanics, like spawner traps
 - Configurable Despawn Ranges
     - The vanilla ranges that control when entities are despawned can be altered.
 - Falling Block Height Nerf
     - Falling blocks can optionally be removed from the world when they reach a certain height, nerfing long range cannons
 - Chest Ticking
-    - In PaperSpigot, chests and enderchests do not tick, improving server performance
+    - In Paper, chests and enderchests do not tick, improving server performance
 - Tick Loop
     - The server tick loop has been further altered to improve performance
 - Nether Void Damage